Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Modeling of the test site and field measurements

 \subsection{Synthetic model of the Laukaa test site}

-The applied synthetic model shown in Fig. \ref{fig:graph} replicates the geometry of the Laukaa test site.
-It is a box with a length of 31.5 m, a width of 16.2 m, and a height of 2.75 m.
-In addition, the corners of the geometry are rounded as shown in the graph.
-The maximum length and width of the air-saturated zone are 29.5 m and 14.2 m, respectively.
-Finally, the bottom profile of the water-saturated zone is a rectangle with a length of 23.5 m and a width of 8.2 m.
-The bottom is located at a depth of 2 m from the top surface.
-A water table divides the porous material into air-saturated and water-saturated subdomains.
-When creating the data with the synthetic model, the water table level $z$ is randomized from $z \sim \mathcal{U}(-120, -25)$ cm.
+The applied synthetic model represents a finite section of the porous medium used for numerical simulations.
+It is a rectangular box with a length of 31.5 m, a width of 16.2 m, and a height of 2.75 m, with slightly rounded corners as shown in Fig.~\ref{fig:graph}.
+It includes realistic air- and water-saturated subdomains, and a viscoelastic surrounding.
+The water-table level $z$ in the synthetic model is randomized as $z \sim \mathcal{U}(-120, -25)$ cm from the top surface.

 Our model includes a total of 57 receivers that record the solid velocity components in the horizontal ($y$) and vertical ($z$) directions, denoted by $\vs$ and $\ws$, respectively.
 These components represent the solid velocity in the model's coordinate system (see Fig.~\ref{fig:graph}).
 Notably, they do not correspond to isolated wave modes (e.g., P-, SV-, or SH-waves), but rather capture the full wavefield projected onto the model axes.
 As a result, the signals may contain contributions from multiple wave types, due to mode conversions and the complex nature of wave propagation in porous media.

-Exact receiver locations were accurately surveyed using a commercially available differential GPS (DGPS) system and are used in the numerical modeling.
-One additional receiver, marked in green, is located near line 1 and serves as a reference point.
+One additional receiver, marked in green, is located between the lines 1 and 2 which serves as a reference point.
 A more detailed discussion of this reference point is provided in Section \ref{sec:matmod}.